anza/metar/README.md

 contain information about current weather conditions of specified weather observation stations and decodes it into more easily readable format.

-For reference, the codes this tool understands are listed in [PHENOMENA.md](PHENOMENA.md).
+For reference, the weather phenomena reporting codes this tool understands are listed in [PHENOMENA.md](PHENOMENA.md).

 ## Requirements
 libcurl with development headers, eg. ```libcurl4-openssl-dev``` on Debian.